 Global Geopolitical Risk Concerns for Businesses in 2017

-Both the UK’s vote to leave the EU and President Trump’s victory defied conventional wisdom, as the status quo option or candidate failed to prevail.
-Anti-establishment, nation-first parties globally paid close attention to these events, which were, driven by such factors as:
+Both the UK’s vote to leave the EU and President Trump’s victory defied conventional wisdom.
+Anti-establishment, nation-first parties globally paid close attention to these events, which were driven by such factors as:

 - Surges in immigration.